aristanetworks/purescript-backend-optimizer/README.md

   choose to propagate known bottoms.
 Thus, non-totality is considered _undefined behavior_ for the purposes of CoreFn's semantics.

-* We preserve _sharing_ of redexes under common assumptions of strict evaluation.
+* We preserve _sharing_ of redexes under common assumptions of call-by-value semantics.
   Like non-totality, we consider a specific evaluation order to be _undefined behavior_ in CoreFn.
 However, we assume that all terms under a redex should be in normal form.